Nutrition A Basic Understanding

 Food & Diary

 Everyone hates to keep a food diary.
 They are a pain to keep but if you want success in your program, keep one.
 A food diary does not have to be about all the foods you ate.
 You can keep a diary of all the foods you avoided.
 Think of it as a rewards list, or you can keep a diary of only the foods you overate.
-Most importantly a diary should show you what is important to you!
+Most importantly a diary should show you what aspect of your nutritional intake is important to you!
+Read our Weight Loss Programs post for more thoughts on food diaries.

 Contact Chicago Personal Training to get started on your fitness program;